openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Response {#credential-response}

 Credential Response can be Synchronous or Deferred.
-The Credential Issuer may be able to immediately issue a requested Credential and send it to the Client.
-In other cases, the Credential Issuer may not be able to immediately issue a requested Credential and would want to send an `acceptance_token` parameter to the Client to be used later to receive a Credential when it is ready.
+The Credential Issuer MAY be able to immediately issue a requested Credential and send it to the Client.
+In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send an `acceptance_token` parameter to the Client to be used later to receive a Credential when it is ready.

 The following claims are used in the Credential Response: